necessarydiscrepancy/necessarydiscrepancy/README.md

 whisper to interact I'm usually offtab and/or with friends i like to people watch

-my main interests rn are guilty gear, deltarune, deadlock, umamusume and the horror genre but i like a lot of things
+my main interests rn are guilty gear, deltarune, deadlock, magical girl witch trials, and the horror genre but i like a lot of things

 I LOVE MY FRIENDS!!!!!!!!!